kholia/OSX-KVM/notes.md

 Ensure that the OVMF resolution is set equal to resolution set in your OpenCore qcow2 file (default is 1024x768).
-This can be done via the OVMF menu, which you can reach with a press of the ESC button during the OVMF boot logo (before Clover boot screen appears).
+This can be done via the OVMF menu, which you can reach with a press of the ESC button during the OVMF boot logo (before OpenCore boot screen appears).
 In the OVMF menu settings, set Device Manager -> OVMF Platform Configuration -> Change Preferred Resolution for Next Boot to the desired value (default is 1024x768).
 Commit changes and exit the OVMF menu.